 We’re on the main topic now.
 The flu shot vaccine for older adults is different from other aged people.
 People under 65 years old can take either a shot or a nasal spray.
 But it is not that simple for seniors over 65.

 CDC has designed 2 distinctive vaccine shots for seniors.
 This age group of people can take any one of them.
-Here is a brief discussion on them:
+Here is a brief discussion on the best flue vaccines for seniors:

 The brand of the Adjuvanted flu vaccine is Fluad Quadrivalent.
 This vaccine is made from MF59 Adjuvant.
 The specialty of this additive is that it enhances the immune system.